DataDog/integrations-extras/census/README.md

 ### Events

-This integration sends events to Datadog regarding sync completion events.
+This integration sends sync completion events to Datadog.

 ## Troubleshooting